 November | 138 | 99 | 124 | 19 | 9 | 5 |

-Compared to what the country experienced in the previous 30 years, this homicide reduction gained in the last two years is an immense achievement for the current administration.
+Compared to what the country experienced in the previous 30 years, this homicide reduction gained in the last few years is an immense achievement for the current administration.

 SEE ALSO: Days Without Homicides in El Salvador